How to Build a CRM Automation Workflow in n8n From Scratch

 Use HubSpot's native tracking or configure custom tracking pixels.
 When HubSpot webhooks fire for email events (open, click, reply), route them to n8n:

-• Link Clicked: Identify which link and trigger relevant follow-up (pricing page click → send pricing breakdown email)
+- Link Clicked: Identify which link and trigger relevant follow-up (pricing page click triggers a pricing breakdown email)

 Website Visit Tracking